nut4disney/docker-ldap/README.md

       - "3636:636"
 ```

-Notice that the port 636 is the default TlS port and it is exposed on 3636 outside the container to the host.
+Take note that the port 636 is the default TlS port and it is exposed on 3636 outside the container to the host.
 By default, the docker-compose.yml disables TLS.

-docker-compose.yml
+For the phpLdapAdmin, the docker-compose.yml file can also be edited to change the ports used;

 ```
   phpldapadmin:
     image: osixia/phpldapadmin:latest